 For the installation, specially made for the exhibition "IDENTITIES: Contemporary Caribbean Perspectives" (Wereldmuseum, Rotterdam), these dialectic stories are told together for the first time.
 The images, all taken on Sint Maarten and Curaçao, follow the same emotional and saturated colour- and visual language.
 The very personal experience of translating these letters, the repetition and overlapping of words and conversations that have continually popped up throughout the process - form the base of the work.
 Similar images are literally repeated, each giving a different perspective of the same moment, and images are physically overlapped in two plexiglass layers.
 These layers, almost invisible when walking by, create physical space within these contemporary and scanned family album images to introduce new combinations from each angle.
 Between these contemporary and “new” older monochromatic images, and the letters that bear witness to a time that is now set in ink, this project is somewhat of an ode to the inconsistencies in translation, the personal touches within family archiving, and how histories can be mutated, watered down and resurface within several generations — and tell a completely new story with each reciting.

-PUBLICATION (OUT SOON)
+PUBLICATION (OUT NOW)